2022 Presentation (For tax year 2021) Prior year workshops below.

 This form shows any interest earned from bank account, stocks, funds, etc. to which students may need to claim.
 It also reflects any income earned through a temporary or staffing agency or if a student was hired as an independent consultant.

 All students and scholars in F-1/J-1 nonimmigrant status and their F-2/J-2 dependents (physically present in the U.S. during 2021) who are nonresidents for tax purposes must file the IRS Form 8843 also known as the Statement for Exempt Individuals and Individuals With a Medical Condition regardless of whether or not they earned income in the U.S..
 Dependents (including children, regardless of age) should complete a separate Form 8843 independent of the F-1/J-1.
 If you received taxable income, we encourage you to use the GLACIER software to prepare your federal tax return.
 The software will prepare the IRS Form 8843 for you (and your dependents).

 Web-based tax preparation software designed to help Nonresident Aliens prepare a U.S. Nonresident Alien Income Tax Return (Form 1040NR or 1040NR-EZ) and Form 8843.

 Individual Taxpayer Identification Number (ITIN):

-A nine-digit number that begins with the number 9, was created for use as tax returns for those taxpayers who do not qualify for a SSN.
+A nine-digit number that begins with the number 9, was created for use for tax returns for those taxpayers who do not qualify for a SSN.